mcRPW/rpw/ISSUE_TEMPLATE.md

-Please follow those steps and check the boxes before submitting:
+Please follow those steps and check all the boxes `[x]` before submitting:

 - [ ] I can reproduce the issue. *If you can't, then we likely can't either.*
 - [ ] My RPW is up to date.